 Dry bulk trades have been transformed over the past three decades.
-Average size of ships engaged in dry bulk trades has doubled in size.
+The average size of ships engaged in dry bulk trades has doubled in size.
 Dry bulk trades have in fact evolved from the tramp shipping market.
-Tramp markets were served by small, general purpose ships.
-Historically, general purpose ships were steaming the ports in search of business, spot market cargoes.
-Shipowners use global network of shipbrokers to seek cargoes for their ships.
+Tramp markets were served by small, general-purpose ships.
+Historically, general-purpose ships were steaming the ports in search of business, spot market cargoes.
+Shipowners use a global network of shipbrokers to seek cargoes for their ships.
 Shipbrokers perform a fundamental function in providing information to both shipowners and charterers.
-As cargo lot sizes and ship sizes have increased, there is a tendency for significant charterers to use long time charters, consecutive voyage charters and contracts of affreightment.
+As cargo lot sizes and ship sizes have increased, there is a tendency for significant charterers to use long time charters, consecutive voyage charters, and contracts of affreightment.
 Despite the growth in these types of contracts, there is still a huge volume of spot charters and spot ship chartering is a very competitive market.

 - Tramp Ship